mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 There are several ready-to-use Hadoop virtual machines that you can download from the major vendors.
+They all require a little bit of tweaking to be used from Spring XD running outside of the VM.

 ## Cloudera QuickStart VM